microsoft/minecraft-scripting-samples/custom-components/README.md

 # Minecraft How-to Gallery

-This sample contains many code snippets that show how you can use custom components to create new logic for custom blocks and items.
+This addon contains many code snippets that show how you can use custom components to create new logic for custom blocks and items.

 ## Prerequisites